Here’s a list of the 10 best log management tools:

 Log management utilities are very useful and despite the limited capabilities of Cronolog, many systems administrators came to rely on its services.
 As you can see from this review, many other log management tools not only give you the ability to parse your log files by date, but also give you some amazing data visualization and analysis features.

-Every one of the recommendations in our list of Cronolog replacements can be used for free.
+Every one of the recommendations in our list of Cronolog replacements can be used or tried for free.
 All of these facilities give you better service than the do-it-yourself replication of Cronolog.
 Try out any of these tools and see which of them gives you the extra features needed to improve log and facilities management.